I’ve written about the Curse of Knowledge before and think it’s one of the most dangerous traps in teaching:

 When the nurse told us to get into a group to complete a task, the first thing we said in our group was: “Wait, what are we supposed to do?”
 I think this happens all the time in classrooms (it definitely did in my classroom).

-It works with homework directions also!
+This works with homework directions also!
 Reserve ten minutes at the end of the day to make absolutely certain that everyone completely understands their assignments.
-I was amazed at how taking this extra time improved my students’ homework.
+I was amazed at how taking this extra time improved my students’ homework return rate.
+Why didn’t Billy bring his homework back?
+Well, it turns out he never wrote it down.
+Or he wrote only half of it down.
+And I never checked. 🤦♂️

 But Why Didn’t You Ask!?